 So while getting a dog in med school might appear like a great idea, and be a nice distraction to all the heavy studying, it pays to think very carefully about your situation first.

 One final thing to consider is your living arrangements too.
 Do you have enough space in your house/apartment to keep an animal as active as a dog?
 Do you live close enough to an outside park or green space that can be enjoyed by the both of you?

 These are important practical questions.

-What are the Problems Involved with Caring for a Dog During Med School?
+What Problems Might I Have Caring For A Dog During Med School?

 The main problems involved in caring for a dog are strongly linked to your average med student’s primary concerns.
 These can include the following:

 Dogs aren’t a cheap pet to look after.
 You’ll need insurance and be able to cover vet bills.
 Not to mention enough cash to cover buying dog food and all the accessories that go with owning a dog (leash, bowls, flea spray etc).
 Most med students, due to the expense of their degree, are already stretched thinly in this regard.
 So it’s definitely something to think about.